 - Zucchini, quartered lengthwise and sliced 1/4-inch thick

-Options for no-fuss vegetables
+Options for raw or canned vegetables

 - Canned artichoke hearts, drained, rinsed, and quartered